andrewjwaggoner/nvim-config/README.md

 NOTE: If you're using Windows, you'll want to use a fixed-width font, or you won't be able to use it in Powershell/Terminal.

+### Fzf Dependency

+This uses fzf for fuzzy finding.
+You'll need to install it.
+It's included in most OS package managers.
+Without it, you won't be able to use Telescope's live grep, or any of the other fzf features.

+### LSP

+Mason doesn't set up every LSP for you.
+If you're using a language server that requires a global install, you'll need to install it yourself.
+If you run into an LSP that isn't working, check the language server's documentation, and also use :LspInfo to see if it's running.